tdiderich/react-amplify-class/README.md

 # Building Serverless ReactJS Apps with AWS Amplify Udemy Course

 ## Intro
 Welcome to Building Serverless ReactJS Apps with AWS Amplify.
 In this class you will learn how to create production grade ReactJS apps using AWS Amplify.
 We will cover all of the features of Amplify including initial setup, Authentication, GraphQL APIs, Serverless Lambda Functions, Creating REST APIs, Sotorage with s3, Analytics, and Deployment.
+Docs: https://aws-amplify.github.io/docs/js/start?platform=purejs

 ## Setup